achen4055/486-final-project/README.md

 By following these instructions, you can effectively set up and use the project's tools for your data analysis and processing needs.
 If you encounter any problems, refer back to this guide and check the troubleshooting section in our documentation.

-## Data Processing
+## Data Processing And Trend Prediction
-- **Purpose**: Follow the algorithm in paper to find most popular ten words for every two year.
+- **Purpose**: Follow the algorithm in paper to find most popular ten words for every two year and predict trend categories.
 - **Usage**: If you are using Colab, you can directly run the `data_processing.ipynb` in Colab.
 If you run the code on your local device, you may need to `pip install torch, transformers`.
-In both case, please make sure you have cuda deceive, otherwise, change the pipeline with `device = torch.device('cpu')`.
+In both case, please make sure you have cuda deceive, otherwise, change the pipeline with `device = torch.device('cpu')` in processing part.
-- **Output**: The output of this part is stored in `final_label.txt`
+- **Output**: The output of data processing is stored in `final_label.txt`
--

 ## Recommendations && Data Display
 - **Purpose**: Given the top trend labels, you will need to save them in a "txt" file after running the Colab.
 Proceeding to the frontend folder, you put the txt file inside the folder.
 Then, run